YAMAHA MT-125 (2020 - on) Review

 There’s also more midrange, meaning less time spent chasing gears to keep up with the flow of traffic.
 This is aided by a shortened the final gear ratio, which improves acceleration even further.
 A light clutch lever and smooth gear box also help you to progress through the cogs quickly.

 Signaled by a small ‘VVA’ icon on the logically-placed LCD dash, the system also helps deliver greater top end performance, creating more of an engaging riding experience when exploring more open twisty roads.
+Despite the newer engine, don't expect the Yamaha MT 125 top speed to exceed around (a genuine) 80mph.

 For smoother downshifts and a lighter lever action, there is also a slipper clutch, which uses less plates to achieve a lighter weight.
 As well as helping new riders as they get to grips with the manual box, the light lever also allows for optimum low-speed control when scything through city traffic.